Are Probiotics Vegan? Plus 12 Vegan Sources Of Probiotics

 Try this recipe for simple tempeh breakfast quesadillas.

-It's easy to forget, but olives are actually a probiotic food, rich in gut-healthy bacteria (Lactobacillus, to be exact).
+It's easy to forget, but olives2 are actually a probiotic food, rich in gut-healthy bacteria (Lactobacillus, to be exact).
 Just be sure the olives you buy are cured in brine, not just plain water.
 Toss these tasty bites into a bowl for a snack, sprinkle them on your favorite salad, or whip them into a dip.

 Try this Mediterranean dish featuring olives.

-Yogurt is a classic probiotic food, and luckily, vegan versions fit the bill!
+Yogurt is a classic probiotic food3, and luckily, vegan versions fit the bill!
 We're personally fans of coconut yogurt, such as GT's Cocoyo, which is made from coconuts and doesn't contain additives, fillers, or gums.

 Try this hibiscus ginger fizz cocktail, featuring kombucha.

 Miso is also a great ingredient to keep handy in the kitchen, as it can pack a lot of punch to home-cooked dishes.
-Miso, like tempeh, is made from fermented soybeans and contains bacteria that are beneficial for the gut.
+Miso, like tempeh, is made from fermented soybeans4 and contains bacteria that are beneficial for the gut.
 It is also rich in B vitamins, plus vitamins E and K.

 Try this delicious miso soup recipe at home.